Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 House with solar panel

-However, after choosing solar panels for yourself comes another question: whether you should choose or hire a solar company for the job.
+However, after choosing solar panels for yourself, you may wonder whether you should choose or hire a solar company.

 Both options have pros and cons, but their choice depends on your budget, skill level, and energy needs.